Easter

 The challenges of celebrating Easter

-Easter is a major celebration and holiday in Australia.
-However, many early childhood education services downplay or avoid Easter.
+Despite its popularity in Australia, many early childhood education services downplay or avoid Easter.
 Some children cannot participate in this religious celebration, and Christian families may feel disrespected if Easter celebrations are not consistent with their beliefs.

 Read an extract from an article about Easter celebrations on The Spoke: